E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_Tools/readme.rst

 4) Check the temperature on the fly

-5) A short fortran code to calculate the distribution of the angles in slab like AdResS simulation.
+5) A short fortran code to calculate the distribution of the angles in slab-like AdResS simulation.

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment